-With regard to evidence of collaboration and communication, the assessment committee (belatedly) realized the importance of inclusion of meeting details in the reports, including the names of attendees and the time and date of your meeting.
-When we provided our template for these reports, we didn't realize how important that would be.
-Please include these details in your upcoming report.
+We want to applaud your inclusion of meeting details, including the names of attendees and the time and date of your meeting.
+When we provided our template for these reports, we didn't realize how important that was, and you were one of few departments to so clearly indicate that!